 Mint hybrids commonly occur throughout the Mentha genus and have origins in Europe, Africa and Asia.
 Pineapple mint has been naturalized in temperate regions of North America and Australia, and can thrive in a variety of different growing conditions provided it has moist soil and full to partial sun exposure.
 The horizontal growth of its underground rhizomes lend it to aggressive spreading.
 When left unleashed it quickly overtakes other plants, and is best contained in pots or separate garden beds.

-Someone spotted Pineapple Mint using the Specialty Produce app for iPhone and Android.
+Someone shared Pineapple Mint using the Specialty Produce app for iPhone and Android.